rdkit/rdkit/Docs/Book/Cookbook_v2.rst

 Most of the time (exception is explained below), explicit refers to atoms that are in the graph and implicit refers to atoms that are not in the graph (i.e., Hydrogens).
-So given that the ring is aromatic (e.g.,in pyrrole), the explicit valence of each of the atoms (ignores the Hs that are not present in the graph) in pyrrole is 3.
+So given that the ring is aromatic (e.g.,in pyrrole), the explicit valence of each of the atoms (ignoring the Hs that are not present in the graph) in pyrrole is 3.
 If you want the Hydrogen count, use GetTotalNumHs(); the total number of Hs for each atom is one:

 .. testcode::